 This outfit includes: – the Arco cello – Soft Bag – Sturdy Entry Level Bow – Rosin.

 The Arco cello is available from size 1/16 to 4/4, catering to beginners of all ages.
 Although the price is low, the remarkable sound of the Arco makes it suitable for both first-time players and intermediate students.
 To watch a video demonstration of the Arco click here.

 The Arco cello outfit comes with a full year warranty.

-It is important to note that each cello has its own tonal personality and has been hand picked and adjusted for optimum tonal performance and playability.
+It is important to note that each cello has its own tonal personality and has been adjusted for optimum tonal performance and playability.